 2. Take some time to be mindful

 You don’t need to be a meditation master to practice mindful behavior to alleviate stress.
 “Mindfulness means focusing on the moment,” says Alice.
 Try concentrating on the sensation of chewing and flavors in each bite of your lunch.
 Or take a walk and pay close attention to what you see and hear.
 Download meditation podcasts for your commute or relax at home by doing a stress-reducing prenatal guided meditation.
-Try one from Meditations for Mamas, a YouTube channel with two-minute, five-minute and 10-minute meditation videos.
+Try one from Mindful Parenting, a YouTube channel with 5 to 10-minute meditation videos.